eltos/revtyp/revtyp.typ

         let affiliation-text(id) = {
           affiliations.at(
-            // allow passing prim. aff. directly, but only if it's a proper one id, ..if "," in id {(default: id)}
+            // allow passing prim. aff. directly, but only if it's a proper one id,
+            ..if "," in id { (default: id) },
           )
         }

         let affiliation-entry(id, number: none, prefix: none) = {
           set text(size: 10pt)
           let a = affiliation-text(id)
           if type(a) == str {
-            if number != none or prefix != none { // trim whitespaces
+            if number != none or prefix != none {
+              // trim whitespaces
               a = a.trim()
-            } else { // but allow newlines at start for manual linebreak control a = a.trim(" ").trim(at: end)
+            } else {
+              // but allow newlines at start for manual linebreak control a = a.trim(" ").trim(at: end)
             }
           }